hamstar/Linux-Libraries/README.md

 # Installation

-I haven't done the remote installer yet, but you can install it manually by copying the `usr` folder to your `/` directory as root.
+You can install it manually by copying the `usr` folder to your `/` directory as root.

+## Remote installer (do you trust me?)

+You can let the remote installer install this by running the following command:

+	wget --no-check-certificate https://raw.github.com/hamstar/Linux-Libraries/master/remote-installer.sh -O - | sh

+If you don't trust me you can check out the script [here](https://github.com/hamstar/Linux-Libraries/blob/master/remote-installer.sh).

 # How do I use it?